cloudowski/aws-crossaccount-keys/README.md

 ```

-New aws keys are automatically exported in a current shell
+New aws keys are automatically exported to a current shell

-**Many thanks for Cloudowski who provided the first version!**
 **Enjoy!**